florianschieder/minoizer/README.rst

 All you need to cache a long-running function is

-- the function `cached` from minicache
+- the function `memo`

-A first call of `cached(n)` will result in a Cache-Miss, every further call of `cached(n)` will result in a Cache-Hit.
+A first call of `memo(n)` will result in a Cache-Miss, every further call of `memo(n)` will result in a Cache-Hit.
 Using N as the sum of cached items and std::map as the caching container, the complexity of retrieving a value from the cache takes equals to `O(log N)`.

-See `examples/example02_fibonacci.cpp` to see how rapidly fast caching makes recursive algorithms.
+See `examples/example02_fibonacci.cpp` to see the well-known "dynamic programming" approach for fast fibonacci number computation.

 How to develop